 - Refusing to provide financial transparency with your spouse; and

 - Alienating your child from the other spouse

 As with “need-based” fees, either party may request “sanction” fees from the other spouse by filing a “Request for Order” with the court.

 - Clearly articulating the disparity in income and assets between the two of you.

 - Playing fair: Make every effort to resolve the issues in your divorce outside of court.
 If you aren’t being ‘reasonable’ and transparent, the court is less likely to award you fees.

 - Describing the type of legal help you are receiving and the costs involved: If you are doing your divorce primarily on your own and using a lawyer for only the stuff you really need help with, the court is more likely to find you are ‘reasonable’ and that you should get money from your ex for fees.
 If you decided to hire a lawyer for “full representation”, explain why you need such ‘skilled’ and ‘comprehensive’ help.

-- Explaining the amount of fees you’ve spent and/or expecting to spend to get legal help: You need to be able to prove what your legal costs are and what you expect them to be.
+- Explaining the number of fees you’ve spent and/or expect to spend to get legal help: You need to be able to prove what your legal costs are and what you expect them to be.
 But caution (!!) if you are attaching invoices or bills, redact sensitive and private information between you and your attorney.

 Limit the likelihood that you’ll have to pay substantial attorney fees to your spouse by:

 - Agree to liquidate a joint account so you both can have funds to pay for an attorney.
 That way it’s less likely you’ll have to use your separate funds or earnings to pay for your spouse’s attorney.